-The agricultural composting facility has been operating since late-August 2010 and, according to Farm Services, is composting more manure, leaves and landscaping waste than was originally projected – at the rate of about 800 tons of agricultural waste per year.
+The agricultural composting facility has been operating since late-August 2010 and, according to Farm Services, is composting more manure and leaf waste than was originally projected – at the rate of about 800 tons of agricultural waste per year.

 The facility is state-of-the-art, especially for preventing stormwater runoff to surface water and leaching of nutrients into groundwater.